The average person is exposed to between 6,000 and 10,000 ads each day. Because of this, you need to make sure your campaigns stand out.

-So, how's about finding one that's little-known yet related to your business?
-It's a great way to catch people's attention.
+So, how about finding one that’s little-known yet related to your business?
+It’s a great way to catch people’s attention.

-No matter what type of event you're running, building a campaign across your website, social media, and email list can help turn it from disaster to success.
+No matter what type of event you’re running, build a campaign across your website, social media, and email list.
+These different avenues can help turn it from a disaster into a success.

-Shipping a new product or feature onto the market can be an exciting yet stressful experience.
+Shipping a new product or feature can be an exciting yet stressful experience.
 Tilt the odds of success in your favor by planning a complete campaign ahead of time.